strimzi/proposals/076-moving-data-between-two-jbod-disks-using-cruise-control.md

 ## Proposal

-Cruise Control provides `remove_disks` HTTP REST endpoint to move replicas from a specified disk to other disks of the same broker.
-It always uses intra-broker re-balancing.
+Cruise Control provides the `remove_disks` HTTP REST endpoint to move replicas from a specified disk to other disks for the same broker.
+The operation is only for intra-broker rebalancing, not moving data between brokers.
-This endpoint triggers a rebalancing operation by moving replicas in a size-based manner to the remaining disks, from the largest to the smallest, while checking the following constraint:
+This endpoint triggers a rebalancing operation that moves replicas, starting with the largest and proceeding to the smallest, to the remaining disks while ensuring the following constraint is met:
 ```sh
 1 - (remainingUsageAfterRemoval / remainingCapacity) > errorMargin
 ```